Alaina Reed Hall

-Alaina Reed Hall (November 10, 1946 – December 17, 2009) was an American actress and singer who portrayed Olivia Robinson, Gordon's younger sister, on the PBS children's television series Sesame Street, and Rose Lee Holloway on the NBC sitcom 227.
+Alaina Reed Hall (born Bernice Ruth Reed; November 10, 1946 – December 17, 2009) was an American actress and singer who portrayed Olivia Robinson, Gordon's younger sister, on the PBS children's television series Sesame Street, and Rose Lee Holloway on the NBC sitcom 227.

 Early years

 In the mid-1960s, Reed attended Kent State University where she was active in many stage productions at KSU's E. Turner Stump Theater.
-These included The Streets of New York, It's a Bird, It's a Plane, It's Superman! and The Tragedy of Tragedies — The Life and Death of Tom Thumb The Great.
+These included The Streets of New York; It's a Bird, It's a Plane, It's Superman!; and The Tragedy of Tragedies — The Life and Death of Tom Thumb The Great.

-During this time, Reed was the lead singer of Tiny and the Velours, a vocal group that performed regularly at Kent's popular student nightspot, The Fifth Quarter.
+Alaina sang in a group called Tiny and the Dunnaways, an all girl singing group in Kent.
+In the fall of 1966, Glenn Lucas, Bob Boettcher and Bruce Rusin with Alaina "Tiny" Reed and Marty Kralik formed "The Velours".
+In February 1967.
+They began playing continuously, at the Kove in Kent, Ohio 5 nights a week until December 1968.

 Career

 Reed began her professional career in Philadelphia and off-Broadway productions.
 She was among the original cast members in the 1974 off-Broadway production of Sgt.
 Pepper's Lonely Hearts Club Band on the Road.
 Hall appeared in productions of Hair (Chicago in 1970 and the 1977 revival), Chicago, and Eubie!.

 In 1976, she won the role of Olivia on the children's series Sesame Street.
 Her character was a photographer and the younger sister of Gordon.
 In 1985, she starred in the Sesame Street movie Follow That Bird, reprising her role as Olivia.
 That same year, Hall co-starred on the sitcom 227.
 For a time, she traveled between New York City (where Sesame Street is taped) and Los Angeles (where 227 was taped).
 She left Sesame Street in 1988.

 After 227 ended in 1990, Hall appeared in guest roles on various TV shows, including Herman's Head and Blossom.
 She also provided the voice for animated characters on Where on Earth Is Carmen Sandiego?.
 In 1995, Hall co-starred on the short-lived WB sitcom Cleghorne!, starring Ellen Cleghorne.
 The following year, she appeared in the television film The Cherokee Kid.
 She also had recurring roles on Ally McBeal, Any Day Now, and ER.

 In addition to stage and television work, Hall also appeared in roles in feature films including Death Becomes Her (1992), Cruel Intentions (1999), and the 2007 independent feature I'm Through with White Girls (The Inevitable Undoing of Jay Brooks).